eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - utest

 ##### RuntimeFacade delete old workload
-`swdd~agent-delete-old-workload~2`
+`swdd~agent-delete-old-workload~3`

 Status: approved

-When requested, the RuntimeFacade shall delete a workload by:
+When requested and the flag `report_workload_states_for_workload` is true, the RuntimeFacade shall delete a workload by:
 * sending a `Stopping(RequestedAtRuntime)` workload state for that workload
-* deleting the workload via the runtime
+* deleting the workload via the runtime connector
 * sending a `Removed` workload state for that workload after the deletion was successful or `Stopping(DeleteFailed)` upon failure

+Comment:
+This delete is done by the specific runtime for a workload Id.
+No internal workload object is involved in this action.

+Tags:
+- RuntimeFacade

+Needs:
+- impl
+- utest

+##### RuntimeFacade prevents sending of workload states on delete of old workload
+`swdd~agent-delete-old-workload-without-sending-workload-states~1`

+Status: approved

+When the RuntimeFacade is requested to delete the workload and the flag `report_workload_states_for_workload` is false, then the RuntimeFacade shall delete the workload via the runtime connector.

 Comment:
 This delete is done by the specific runtime for a workload Id.
 No internal workload object is involved in this action.